-Packagers use as variety of techniques and materials to create durable and attractive covers for retail products.
-The transparent, crinkly plastic outer layer which covers many everyday items is a result of ‘over-wrapping’ or cello wrapping.
+Packagers use various techniques and materials to create durable and attractive covers for retail products.
+The transparent, crinkly plastic outer layer that covers many everyday items results from ‘over-wrapping’ or cello wrapping.

-The familiar application is perhaps most widely recognized as the outer wrap on cigarette packs, but the process is actually used to package a wide variety of consumer goods, promotional items and coupons.
-The polypropylene material (refered to as “OPP”, or oriented Polyproylene), is often clear, but is also common as a white opaque film which is then custom printed, or a Metalized “silver” film which is also printed but presents a nicer overall look.
+The polypropylene material (referred to as “OPP,” or oriented Polyproylene) is often apparent.
+Still, it is also common as a white opaque film which is then custom printed, or a Metalized “silver” film which is also printed but presents a nicer overall look.

 Finished products that have been cello wrapped are extremely glossy in appearance, creating a higher perceived value for low-priced items like chewing gum and candy.
-Printed cello wrap, in particular, provides a merchandising canvas that is limited only by the size of the item.
+Printed cello wrap, in particular, provides a merchandising canvas limited only by the item’s size.

 Cello Wrapping is Cost Effective

 Medium to small items are best packed using this method.
-For flat products like coupons or tearpads, hang holes are incorporated into the top seal area of the package in order to allow them to be merchandised on pegs, counter displays or planograms.
-High end retail boxes, such as cosmetic products and perfumes use cello “tuck” wrapping.
-The tuck ends give a high end look like it is hand wrapped and when used on an expensive folding carton is “screems” quality”.
+For flat products like coupons or tear pads, hang holes are incorporated into the top seal area of the package to allow them to be merchandised on pegs, counter displays, or planograms.

 Manufacturers and wholesalers contract with packaging companies to fulfill their cello wrapping needs.
-Pricing is based on volume and materials used along with the specified artwork provided.
-So the size, gauge of the film, artwork and volume all play a role in the final cost of this packaging solution.
+Pricing is based on volume, materials used, and the specified artwork provided.
+So the size, film gauge, painting, and volume all play a role in the final cost of this packaging solution.

 Custom Packaging Solutions

-Mass mailing companies utilize cello packages as merchandising tools, by packing cello wrapped samples into newspapers and other circulars.
-Baseball card-style packages with clear cello wrap are also used to distribute information, along with coupons.
+Mass mailing companies utilize cello packages as merchandising tools by packing cello-wrapped samples into newspapers and other circulars.
+Baseball card-style packages with clear cello wrap are also used to distribute information and coupons.
 Individual pieces can be handed out, or distribution can be increased by sticking them inside magazines and papers.

 Products commonly packed using cello wrapping come from a wide assortment of retail categories, including:

-- Health and Beauty – Small items that are made to be hung lend themselves to cello wrapping, so disposable razors, refills, and cough drops are each prime candidates.
+- Health and Beauty – Small items made to be hung lend themselves to cello wrapping, so disposable razors, refills, and cough drops are each prime candidates.

-- Gifts – Cello wrapping is reminiscent of the film used to secure the contents of a gift basket, so it is widely used in other gift applications too.
+- Gifts – Cello wrapping is reminiscent of the film used to secure the contents of a gift basket, so it is also widely used in other gift applications.

-- Promotions/mailers – coupons and give-aways are cello wrapped for mailing or for inserting into a cereal box.
+- Promotions/mailers – coupons and giveaways are cello-wrapped for mailing or inserting into a cereal box.

-- Dog/Pet treats – Dog bones and treats for animals is a common use for overwrapping.
-Odor and moisture barrier film is available for these applications.
+- Dog/Pet treats – Dog bones and treats for animals are common for overwrapping.
+In addition, odor and moisture barrier films are available for these applications.